ververica/flink-training-troubleshooting/README.md

 **Locally**

 Just run the main-method of `TroubledStreamingJob`.
-To have access to the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`
+To have access to the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`.
+You might also want use `DataStream:print()` instead of the `DiscardingSink` for local debugging.

 **dA Platform**